 When course registration first opens, only Ross and Ross-affiliated (dual degree) students can register at Wolverine Access for Ross courses.
 Later (about two weeks or so after registration first opens), any UM graduate student can register for the courses (conditioned on the courses not yet being full) or add his or her name to a waitlist.

 In any event, students not yet registered are welcome to come to the opening class, even if Wolverine Access says there is no space available in the course.
 It is often possible to sign overrides in such cases for various reasons.
 Every effort is made to accommodate all students who want to take the courses.

-Note that the T&O 512 course starts with Chapter 4 (graphical display of information) in the Parsons, Oja, et al. book, assuming prior knowledge of the material in the first three chapters.
+Note that the TO 512 course starts with Chapter 4 (“Analyzing and Charting Financial Data”) in the Parsons, Oja, et al. book, assuming prior knowledge of the material in the first three chapters.
 You can fruitfully study as much material from this book as possible.
-The more features of Excel you learn now, the less time you'll have to spend if and when you take the T&O 512 course.
+The more features of Excel you learn now, the less time you'll have to spend if and when you take the TO 512 course.

-Simply come to the opening T&O 512 and/or T&O 513 class meeting (whether or not you're registered for the course) and listen to the introduction, discussion of course content and structure, and the detailed presentation/discussion of the Week 1 material (time and data functions; graphical display of information).
+Simply come to the opening TO 512 and/or TO 513 class meeting (whether or not you're registered for the course) and listen to the introduction, discussion of course content and structure, and the detailed presentation/discussion of the Week 1 material.